Environmental, Social & Governance

 We care about the well-being of our people, customers, and communities, which is an important factor that influences our actions in many areas of our business operations.
 Our ESG programs are designed in part to support the ethical treatment of people including our associates, customers, vendors and other stakeholders.
 We seek to promote workplace health and favorable working conditions for our people.

 Our goal is to have the most qualified person in every position.
 We have a policy that prohibits us from discriminating against any applicant or associate.
 This policy governs all aspects of employment, including recruitment, hiring, training, promotion, compensation, discipline, job assignments, benefits, transfer and discharge.

 RH is committed to providing a productive work environment free of unlawful harassment.
 Our company policies prohibit any form of harassment that has the purpose or effect of unreasonably interfering with an individual’s work performance, or that creates an intimidating, hostile, abusive or offensive work environment.

 We maintain an open door policy where our associates are encouraged to stop by to discuss any suggestions or address any concerns they might have.
 We believe that most work-related obstacles can be best addressed through open and honest communications.

-We maintain an anonymous hotline where submitted complaints, concerns and grievances are reviewed and addressed and no associate submitting such complaint will be disciplined, penalized or otherwise retaliated against for raising a good-faith concern either through the hotline or under our open door policy.
+We maintain an anonymous hotline where submitted complaints, concerns and grievances are reviewed and addressed with the objective that no associate submitting such complaints will be disciplined, penalized or otherwise retaliated against for raising a good-faith concern either through the hotline or under our open door policy.